Direct solution of linearized phonon Boltzmann equation¶

 ...

-With –stp option, estimated memory space needed for ph-ph interaction strengths is shown.
+With –stp option, estimated memory space needed for ph-ph interaction strengths is shown such as

 The other difficulty compared with RTA is the workload distribution.
 Currently there are two ways to distribute the calculation: (1) Collision matrix is divided and the pieces are distributed into computing nodes.
 (2) Ph-ph interaction strengths at grid points are distributed into computing nodes.
 These two can not be mixed, so one of them has to be chosen.
 In either case, the distribution is done simply running a set of phono3py calculations over grid points and optionally band indices.
 The data computed on each computing node are stored in an hdf5 file.
 Increasing the calculation size, e.g., larger mesh numbers or larger number of atoms in the primitive cell, large files are created.